GunForce: Gameplay

 The player is armed with a gun that fires rapid-fire bullets.
 Each direction it shoots can be fixed toward it so the player doesn't have to hold the joystick toward it.
 Players may find motorcycles to speed across enemy territory faster in addition to helicopters and cable cars.

 After scoring over any high score, whether they win or lose, players can enter their name into the high score list after the game over screen is "achieved".
 A strict time limit keeps the game going at a steady pace throughout; the consequence involves losing a life.

 Plot

 Parachuted out of a bomber, the player has landed into hostile territory to defeat the enemy who is threatening Mother Earth.

-Release

 Reception

 In Japan, Game Machine listed GunForce on their July 1, 1991 issue as being the tenth most-successful table arcade unit of the month.
 In the September 1991 issue of Japanese publication Micom BASIC Magazine, the game was ranked on the number fifteen spot in popularity.